Was Your Loved One Hurt in a Nursing Home?

 If an elderly family member was injured in a nursing home, you have the right to ask why.
 Injuries do not just happen.
 If you cannot get a straight answer from the nursing home or you have reason to believe that the nursing home acted negligently or abusively, you should enlist a skilled attorney who can get answers and hold the nursing home accountable.

-At Broussard & Ruhlman, P.C., we protect the rights of injured nursing home residents.
+We protect the rights of injured nursing home residents.
 We pursue personal injury claims in these cases not only to get compensation for the victim, but to get justice and prevent future victimization as well